Manuel Sadosky

+Biography

 Son of a shoemaker, Natalio Sadosky and his wife Maria Steingart of Ekaterinoslav (currently Dnipro), Ukraine, the family had arrived in Argentina in 1905.

 Sadosky studied at the Mariano Acosta teachers school.
 Noted novelist Julio Cortázar was his classmate there, and remained a longtime friend.
 Since his childhood he was an ardent supporter of San Lorenzo de Almagro.
 He married fellow mathematician and activist Cora Ratto de Sadosky (1912–1981) in 1937.
 Biographer Pablo Jacovkis has said that Cora, had a "powerful personality [that] was not overshadowed by her husband's."
 The couple had one child, mathematician Cora Sadosky (1940–2010).

 Education

 Sadosky graduated as a Doctor in Physics and Mathematics at the University of Buenos Aires in 1940, under supervision of Esteban Terradas.
 He then moved to the Henri Poincaré Institute in Paris to pursue postdoctoral studies on a scholarship granted by the French Government.
 After another year in Italy, he returned to Argentina, where he faced complicated employment options because of his opposition to the Peronist regime.

 After a coup d'état of 1955 removed President Juan Perón from office, Sadosky took up a position as professor at the University of Buenos Aires, where he was vice-dean of the Faculty of Exact and Natural Sciences from 1957 to 1966.